kashyappatel4555/auth-microservice/README.md

 pip install -r requirements.txt
 ```
 ### **4️⃣ Set Up Environment Variables**
-Create a `.env` file in the project's root directory and add the following environment variables and add your credentials, for TWILIO credentials you have create an account on TWILIO:
+Create a `.env` file in the project's root directory and add the following environment variables and add your credentials, for TWILIO credentials you have to create an account on TWILIO:

 ```env
 # Email settings